nagasudhirpulla/python_wrldc_training/28_pyinstaller_for_deployment.md

-## Lesson 5 - Day 4 - using pyinstaller to deploy a python script as an executable
+## Using pyinstaller to deploy a python script as an executable

 get pytinstaller module by using the command
 ```